I Want to Be a Pilot: Plot

 The short film story tells about dreams of Omondi, a young orphan boy living in the slums of Kenya’s capital.
 A powerful and poetic filmic protest from a member of the crew that made The Constant Gardener.
-This award-winning Kenyan-Mexican short film documentary shows a poverty-stricken boy in one of the poorest parts of Kenya who looks up towards the heavens and dreams of being an airline pilot, of being able to fly.
+This award-winning Kenyan-Mexican short film documentary shows a poverty-stricken boy in one of the poorest parts of Kenya who looks up towards the heavens and dreams of being an airline pilot, of being able to fly.The youngster is seen sifting through the metropolitan slums' trash while a child's voice-over reads, "Sunday was my last meal."
+It is Wednesday today.
+Only the narrator, who was not an orphan himself, was chosen from among the local performers employed by director Quemada-Diez.
+The filmmaker describes how he was astounded when the boy—or any other youngster in that circumstance—thanked him for just listening.